 The rise of e-Commerce has brought new customers closer to sellers.
-The worry of finding new products is usually just a search field away, and the associated reviews of such platforms makes decision making easier when looking to make a purchase.
+The worry of finding new products is usually just a search engine away, and the associated reviews of those platforms helps in easier decision-making when looking to make a purchase.
 While there are several online stores for products, not many have looked at platforms where services are rendered, especially in Africa.
-This is where Sturta wants to make a dent.
+This is where Sturta wants to make a difference.

-Sturta, pronounced “starter”, is a marketplace where consumers can find, compare, and book local services in Africa.
+Sturta, pronounced “starter”, is a marketplace where consumers can find, compare, and book local services in Africa, starting from Ghana.
 The services makes it easier, more affordable, and safer to purchase services, and aims to transform a broad swath of the service sector much as Jumia, Tonaton and Amazon have done for products.

 To them, this is an ambitious goal which supports the inevitable and imminent transition to transacting services online.
 To achieve this, the startup needs to build on the tenet of trust which exists between service providers and their clients/customers.